lorenzboss/portfolio/README.md

 # Images

-The Images of the projects have a 290*180 resolution or about a 5*3 resolution.
+The Images of the projects have a 290 by 180 resolution or about a 5 by 3 resolution.